OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 You'll be prompted to install certificates for trusted access to https://localhost.
 The certificates are intended only for running and studying this code sample.
 Do not reuse them in your own code solutions or in production environments.

-You can install or uninstall the certificates by running the following commands in the project folder.
+Install or uninstall the certificates by running the following commands in the project folder.

 ```
 npx office-addin-dev-certs install